PinaeOS/py-task/README.md

 ## License ##

-py_task is licensed under the Apache License, Version 2.0.
+py-task is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text